This article was originally posted on the Atlassian community.

 replica.description = entity.description

-The following code snippet fetches image attachments from:
+The following code snippet fetches image attachments from the incoming payload:

-This code snippet fetches all the incoming images as attachments for Freshdesk.
+This code fetches all the incoming images as attachments for Freshdesk.

 Summing Up